NixOS/foundation/policies/conflict_of_interest.md

 Guidelines:

 1. Disclosure of Conflicts of Interest: All members must disclose any conflicts of interest to the foundation's board of directors and the project's governance body as soon as they become aware of them.
+Compensation includes direct and indirect remuneration as well as gifts or favors that are not insubstantial (travel reimbursements are not considered compensation).

 2. Recusal: Members with a conflict of interest must recuse themselves from any decision-making process or vote related to the project where the conflict of interest exists.
 The recusal should be documented in the project's meeting minutes.